nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 * Executes user commands using the `Logic` component

-* Binds itself to some data in the `Model` so that the UI of Tâche can auto-update when data in the `Model` changes
+* Binds itself to some data in the `Model` so that the UI of Tache can auto-update when data in the `Model` changes

-* Responds to events raised from various parts of the Tâche and updates its UI accordingly
+* Responds to events raised from various parts of the Tache and updates its UI accordingly

 ### 3.3.
 Logic Component